-Expand on the information captured in your lab notebook, following the guidelines set out on the writing a scientific report document.
+Expand on the information captured in your lab notebook, following the Guidance for a full Report section.
 There you will find practical information about how to structure and write the report, and what relevant information should be included in each section.
 It also mentions how your report will be assessed.
 In general terms, the report should include the following sections: title, abstract (400 words limit), introduction, methods, results (10 figure limit and use errors where appropriate), discussion, conclusions, and references.
 Remember that you have a 3000 word limit for your manuscript (excluding references and figure captions).